-The main issue of this tuner is that you need to top the drums for it to work, so it’s not an option if you need to tune your drums silently (at a gig or somewhere).
-Also, it can’t be used in a noisy environment as it will pick up sounds around it, which altogether makes it usable only in a quiet environment.
+The main issue of this tuner is that you need to tap the drums for it to work, so it’s not an option if you need to tune your drums silently (at a gig or somewhere).
+Also, it can’t be used as well in a noisy environment as it will pick up sounds around it.

 Nevertheless, this tuner is a fan favorite and for a reason.
-It will give you high precision readings (more precise than tension tuners) and you can memorize your tunings on the device you the next time you can fast tune it in no time essentially.
+It will give you high precision readings and you can memorize your tunings on the device you the next time you can fast tune it in no time essentially.

-Another one of the tension watches, this tuner is basically the same as the DrumDial we mentioned earlier in the article.
-TAMA TW100 Tension Watch is an analog tension watch tuner, which means it’s basically a pressure gauge measuring the tension of the drumheads when you tune them.
+Another one of the tension watches, this tuner is very similar as the DrumDial we mentioned earlier in the article.
+The TAMA TW100 Tension Watch is an analog tension watch tuner, which means it’s basically a pressure gauge measuring the tension of the drumheads when you tune them.

 The Importance of Tuning Your Drums

 A well-tuned cheap drum kit can actually sound better than a badly tuned professional sets (If you don’t believe me, check out the great video below).
 Beginners may not acknowledge that drums should be treated as they are: tuned instruments!

 The tension of the drum heads should be tuned consistently and the tuning of each drum should also complement each other.

 There are not a lot of drum tuners on the market.
 Tuning drums still remains quite a difficult art to master, but these tuners certainly make the task a little easier.

 If you’re in doubt, then you can’t go wrong with the DrumDial Precision Drum Tuner.
 Though it’s worth checking out the TuneBot Studio as an alternative.
 It’s very much a matter of preference.